Jane Tavares

-Jane Tavares de Oliveira (born 17 November 1993), known as Jane Tavares or just Jane, is a Brazilian footballer who plays as a forward for Santos.
+Jane Tavares de Oliveira (born 17 November 1993), known as Jane Tavares or just Jane, is a Brazilian footballer who plays as a forward for Red Bull Bragantino.

 Club career

+Vasco da Gama

 Jane was born in Vassouras, Rio de Janeiro, and began her career with Vasco da Gama in 2013.
-She subsequently played for Botafogo in the following year, before joining Flamengo ahead of the 2015 season.
+She made her league debut against São José EC on 25 September 2013.

+Botafogo

+Jane subsequently played for Botafogo in the following year.
+She made her league debut against Portuguesa de Desportos on 11 September 2014.
+Jane scored her first league goal against Centro Olímpico on 24 September 2014, scoring in the 66th minute.

+Flamengo

+Jane joined Flamengo ahead of the 2015 season.
+She made her league debut against Portuguesa de Desportos on 13 September 2015.
+Jane scored her first league goal against Duque de Caxias on 17 September 2015, scoring in the 83rd minute.